Qubicx/Mirror-Size/README.md

-I have no idea what I'm doing
+I have no idea what I'm doing or how github works

 This is a little demo I made to show why your reflection in a mirror is always the same size and why you can't get farther away from a mirror to see more of yourself